Blockrazor/blockrazor/README.md

 @: git pull upstream master //this grabs any code that has changed, you want to be working on the latest 'version'
 @: git push //update your remote fork with the changes you just pulled from upstream master
 ```
-5. Create a local branch on your machine `git checkout -b branch_name`(it's usually a good idea to call the branch something that describes the problem you are solving).
+5. Create a local branch on your machine `git checkout -b branch_name` (it's usually a good idea to call the branch something that describes the problem you are solving).
+Never develop on the `master` branch, as the `master` branch is exclusively used to accept incoming changes from `upstream:master`.
 6. Solve the problem in the absolute most simple and fastest possible way with the smallest number of changes humanly possible.
 Tell other people what you're doing by putting _very clear and descriptive comments in your code every 2-3 lines_.
 Add your name to the AUTHORS file so that you become a part owner of Blockrazor.
 7. Commit your changes to your own fork: